 What does the process involve?

 After a doctor assesses you, a nurse will take your blood (like a normal blood test), which will be spun in a centrifuge to isolate the plasma component.
 PRP is activated under a light.
 Then the PRP is injected into the relevant areas of the penis, vagina or pelvic floor.
 The process will take around 45 minutes to one hour.
 Local anaesthetic is applied 15-20 minutes before PRP injection, making the injection relatively pain-free.

-Here at Surecell, we offer a new technology for genital injections called “XCell” blood stem cells.
-This technology is more potent than PRP, but costlier.
+Here at Surecell, we offer a new technology for genital injections called “XCell” blood cells.
+This technology is more potent than PRP, but more costly.